Efpophis/flex_spot_service/README.md

-# Flex Spot Service
+# Flex Spot Repeater

-A python script that can be run as a service on a raspberry pi to feed spots to a Flex 6000 series radio.
+A python script that can be run interactively or as a service on a raspberry pi to feed spots to a Flex 6000 series radio.
 It should work with the new 8000 series as well, but I am too cheap to buy one of those, so I won't be testing it any time soon.

 If you don't have a Flex 6000 or 8000 series, then .. well .. why are you here???

-## Installation (binary for Raspberry Pi running Ubuntu)
+## Installation as a Service (Binary for Raspberry Pi running Ubuntu)

 See the [Releases](https://github.com/Efpophis/flex_spot_service/releases) page for the latest releases.